preloader

 5

-The provisions of these regulations apply to all races, unless otherwise explicitly stated in the following provisions.
+The provisions of these Regulations apply to all races, unless explicitly stated otherwise in the following provisions.

 § 3.
 TATRA SKYMARATHON – ROUTE